“I Was Just Thinking…”

 And now that we’ve purchased unpainted rustic doors for the main doorway and the airing cupboard wouldn’t the architraves around them look better stripped as well..?

-So there we were, one day recently, in the midst of a constructive discussion about some element of the work when I happened to look down at the radiator.
+So no surprise then when one day recently, in the midst of a constructive discussion about some element of the work, I happened to take a proper good look at the radiator.

 And then there’s the curious arrangement of the plumbing.
 But not to worry eh, at least Mike has some experience of that? * **